Subscribe to our Newsletter

 Who can come to the NHCC?

 Providers will see any child ages birth-18; however, 19 through 21-year-olds MUST be attending school and are seen on a case-base basis.
-You DO NOT have to live in New Hope or go to a New Hope school to be a patient.

 What is a “school-based” health clinic?

 NHCC is located on the school property; therefore, we can see children at the New Hope Schools while they are at school.
 Parents or guardians must sign a Medical Consent form giving providers permission to see the child without them being present.
-The children are escorted from the school to the clinic and back by an adult clinic volunteer.

 What about medical insurance?